<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 Tiarella Sugar and Spice

-An excellent, very floriferous and vigorous groundcover.
-Colours difficult areas such as shaded beds.
+Excellent, very floriferous and vigorous groundcover.
+Colours difficult spots such as shaded beds.

 • Flowering time June, July